Frequently Asked Questions

-With the ease of ordering these products online we questioned whether to bother offering them but then several customers had bad experiences when mistakes were made and the companies refused to correct them.
+With the ease of ordering these products online, we questioned whether to bother offering them but then several customers had bad experiences when mistakes were made and the companies refused to correct them.
 We do enough of this work to have suppliers who want to keep their relationships with us and therefore step up when mistakes are made or deadlines are tight.

 One of the things that sets Vermont Trophy & Engraving apart is our level of professionalism.
 We have standards we follow and do thousands of awards each year and have come to know what works.
 Again, it’s about the recipient getting recognition at the core of the award.

 We do offer accounts to our regular customers.
-After an initial order to establish a relationship we need to have information regarding who handles accounts payable and an email stating giving the EIN and that the company accepts our 30 day terms.
+After an initial order to establish a relationship, we need to have information regarding who handles accounts payable and an email stating giving the EIN and that the company accepts our 30-day terms.
 If non-profit or resale we need the tax documents to back that up.

-Engraving machines are controlled by a computer which sends data in vector format – not pixels as you get in photos.
+Engraving machines are controlled by a computer that sends data in vector format – not pixels as you get in photos.
 And even if we get vector artwork we still have to set the fill patterns and sizing.
 We think a one-time charge for this work makes sense.

-We really can’t discount our engraving as that is a labor cost but with larger quantities we can see where our price breaks are from our suppliers and work from there.
+We really can’t discount our engraving as that is a labor cost but with larger quantities, we can see where our price breaks are from our suppliers and work from there.

-We do have some special pricing for schools – please contact us by email to inquire on those.
+We do have some special pricing for schools – please contact us by email to inquire about those.
 A large percentage of our customers are in the non-profit sector and we just cannot reduce our pricing and still be a viable business – we hope people understand.

 Laser engraving coated metals (what many of our competitors do) is faster and therefore cheaper.
 We think it looks awful.
-BUT we do have a lower cost option which is full-color sublimation.
+But we do have a lower cost option which is full-color sublimation.
 Gold metal with black lettering has a very rich look and stands in fairly well for engraving.
-With colorful logos and borders we think the sublimation process offers awards that really “Pop” and are of high quality as well.
+With colorful logos and borders, we think the sublimation process offers awards that really “Pop” and are of high quality as well.

 Full-color sublimation is a process of embedding special dyes into specially coated metals and plastics.
 It is permanent and will not fade.
-We have a white aluminum colored tag that has been outside in Vermont for 3 years and looks as bright and clear as it did originally.
+We have a white aluminum-colored tag that has been outside in Vermont for 3 years and looks as bright and clear as it did originally.